j0py/Mini-notation-for-SuperCollider/README.md

 Create a symbolic link inside the ```~/.local/share/SuperCollider/Extensions``` folder, pointing to the place where you have cloned this repository to.
 Like this: ```ln -s somehwere-on-disk np```.
 In Extensions folder, you will now have a symbolic link named "np" pointing to the contents of the repository.

-Then start SuperCollider, recompile the classes and the NP class should be available.
+Start SuperCollider (this will recompile all classes) and the NP class should be available.
 SuperCollider will follow the symbolic link.

+This is how you can install it on Linux.
+Without using symbolic links, you can of course just copy all ```*.sc``` files of this repo into Extensions directly.

 ## Example